 Size: Body length without the tail is 19 to 24 inches and 2700 grams (6 pounds) on average .

 Relative Care Level: There seems to only be corsac foxes being kept as pets in the U.K. Some owners suggest they are identical in appearance, temperament, and care level to swift foxes.

 Size: Approximately 2 to 4 pounds and 11.81 to 15.75 inches long .

 Relative Care Level: There is a lot of information on fennec foxes since they are relatively common for pet foxes.
-Many anecdotal reports from owners include that they are extremely energetic, will use a litter box only some of the time (females are reported to use the litter box more reliably), they love to dig, have low odor (may release offensive odor when startled), and some can be nippy.
-Digging is their main 'destructive habit' which can cause damage to carpets, potted plants, ect.
-These small foxes are also very noisy during the periods where they have bursts of energy .
+Many anecdotal reports from owners include that they are extremely energetic, will use a litter box only some of the time (females are reported to use the litter box more reliably), love to dig, have low odor (may release offensive odor when startled), and some can be nippy.
+Digging is their main "destructive habit" which can cause damage to carpets, potted plants, etc. These small foxes are also very noisy during the periods when they have bursts of energy .

 All fennecs are social and love to interact with their owners, which can be a positive attribute depending on what you are looking for.
 Fennecs will not make good pets for someone who does not want to spend a lot of time with a demanding, hyper, and stubborn animal that may nip unexpectedly and potty in random areas.

-Well-socialized fennec foxes can make rewarding indoors pets for people who are tolerant of their personality.
+Well-socialized fennec foxes can make rewarding indoor pets for people who are tolerant of their personality.